-The platform provides the application with a way based on DRBG to generate random numbers to as specified in NIST.SP.800-90A Hash-DRBG with SHA256
+The platform provides the application with a way based on DRBG to generate random numbers to as specified in NIST.SP.800-90A Hash-DRBG with SHA256.

-In the HSE, the source of entropy is provided by the physical true random number generator, and the generation function is part of a Deterministic Random Number

-Generator (DRNG, aka DRBG or PRNG) module as defined in NIST SP 800-90A and CAVP certified (refer to Section 1.5).
+In the HSE, the source of entropy is provided by the physical true random number generator, and the generation function is part of a Deterministic Random Number Generator (DRNG, aka DRBG or PRNG) module as defined in NIST SP 800-90A and CAVP certified (refer to Section 1.5).

-- TRNG is capable to pass AIS 31 statistical tests T0-T8 - DRNG is capable to pass AIS 20 statistical tests T1-T5
+Furthermore, TRNG is capable to pass AIS 31 statistical tests T0-T8.

-See more in Section 7.5 of [7]. and Section 9.1 of [8][9].
+See more in Section 7.5 of [5].